admin-ch/CovidCertificate-Apidoc/README.md

   - [Open API File](open-api/verifier.yaml)
   - [SwaggerUI](https://editor.swagger.io/?url=https://raw.githubusercontent.com/admin-ch/CovidCertificate-Apidoc/main/open-api/verifier.yaml)

+## Certificate Generation and Revokation API

-## HOWTO become a system integrator using the API ?
+### HOWTO become a system integrator using the API?

 If you are a primary system integrator, you can follow the following steps in order to use the generation and revocation API: